Xyclade/MachineLearning/Readme.md

 Machine learning is explained in many ways, some more accurate than others, however there is a lot of inconsistency in its definition.
 Where some say machine learning is generating a static model based on historical data, which then allows you to predict for future data.
 Others say it's a dynamic model that keeps on changing as more data is added over time.

-We agree more with the dynamic definition however, but due certain limitations we explain the static model method in the examples.
+We agree more with the dynamic definition but due certain limitations we explain the static model method in the examples.
 However we do explain how the dynamic principle would work in the subsection [dynamic machine learning](#dynamic-machine-learning).

 The other subsections explain commonly used definitions and notions in the machine learning field.
 We advise you to read through these before starting the practical examples.